-We have a sneaking suspicion you already know what investing is, but just in case, investing involves committing money in order to earn a financial return.
+We have a sneaking suspicion you already know what investing is, but just in case: investing involves committing money in order to earn a financial return.
 This essentially means that you invest money to make money and achieve your financial goals.
-Politically, it’s never been a more divided world, but when it comes to investing, it’s all Kumbaya up in da hizzy: everybody loves making money from investing but really hates losing it.
+Politically, it’s never been a more divided world, but when it comes to investing, everybody loves making money from investing but really hates losing it.
 Speaking of losing money, it’s important to note that any strategy can result in your losing a considerable part of your investment.

 What is your investing goal?

-Also: If you don’t have an emergency fund set up or still owe high-interest debt, such as credit card debt, then you should focus on that before you start investing.
-An emergency fund should cover at least three to six months of living expenses if the unthinkable should happen, and should be stored somewhere where it isn’t touched.
+Also: if you don’t have an emergency fund set up or still owe high-interest debt, such as credit card debt, then you should focus on that before you start investing.
+An emergency fund should cover at least 3 to 6 months of living expenses if the unthinkable should happen and should be stored somewhere where it isn’t touched.

 What is your overall investment risk tolerance?

 Assessing your answers to the two above questions will go a long way to deciding how exactly to invest and what kind of asset allocation you want in your portfolio.
-Those with a shorter investment horizon as well as a low risk tolerance should probably invest very conservatively — for example in something like bonds or a Guaranteed Investment Certificate (GIC)— or consider saving instead, understanding that the more conservative the investment, the lower the investment returns will likely be.
+Those with a shorter investment horizon, as well as a low risk tolerance, should probably invest much more conservatively — for example, in something a Guaranteed Investment Certificate — or consider saving instead.
+Just understand that the more conservative the investment, the lower the investment returns will likely be.
 Those investing money they won’t need for a long time could choose the riskier investments, which might provide the opportunity for the highest returns.
-It’s also wise to speak with a finance professional or take a risk survey offered by many investment providers before you invest even a dollar.
+No matter what, it’s always wise to speak with a finance professional or take a risk survey offered by many investment providers before you invest even a dollar.

-1. Automated Investing: the one stop investing strategy
+1. Automated investing: the one-stop investing strategy

 Already bored and/or confused and raring to do anything — sock drawer organization!
 Cover-to-cover 1981 World Book encyclopedia reading! — so you don’t have to spend another second thinking about investing?
 You’re a particularly great candidate for automated investing.
-See, most automated investing services, or robo advisors as they’re sometimes called, will be able to accommodate investors with any risk tolerance or investment horizon by creating a diversified investment portfolio that includes different types of investments in a combination that reflects your personal goals, from higher risk stocks to more conservative bonds.
+See, most automated investing services, or robo-advisors as they’re sometimes called, will be able to accommodate investors with any risk tolerance or investment horizon by creating a diversified investment portfolio that includes different types of investments in a combination that reflects your personal goals, from higher risk stocks to more conservative bonds.

 The absolute best robos will offer high-interest savings accounts for those who can’t afford to lose a penny of their investment, or, on the other end of the spectrum, growth portfolios filled with low-cost stock ETFs that will provide possibilities for high returns for those with the longest investment horizon and highest risk tolerance.
 The absolute best of the bunch will require no account minimums, have low management fees, and provide free unlimited telephone support with investment specialists, at a fraction of a cost that a financial advisor would charge.
-Many robo-advisors also offer a wide variety of investment products and investment accounts, including retirement-oriented, tax-advantaged investing accounts such as tax-free savings accounts (TFSAs) or registered retirement savings plans (RRSPs).
+Many robo-advisors also offer a wide variety of investment products and investment accounts, including retirement-oriented, tax-advantaged investing accounts such as tax-free savings accounts or registered retirement savings plans.

 These are tiny pieces of a public company that anyone can buy.
-Stocks are by nature volatile and while you could make a lot you might also lose a lot.
-Just about everybody has a friend who has an uncle who knows a guy who invested $700 dollars in Amazon in 1997 and now owns his own continent.
+Stocks are by nature volatile and, while you could make a lot, you might also lose a lot.
+Just about everybody has a friend who has an uncle who knows a guy who invested $700 in Amazon in 1997 and now owns his own continent.
 Less heralded but more prevalent are the tales of other guys who went all in on Groupon and now can only afford to eat off fast food dollar menus.

 “The goal of the non-professional should not be to pick winners…but…to own a cross-section of businesses that in aggregate are bound to do well.”

-3. Investment funds (ETFs & mutual funds)
+3. Investment funds (ETFs and mutual funds)

-One of the cheapest, simplest way to diversify a stock portfolio is by buying exchange traded funds, or ETFs.
-Many track an entire index, like the S&P 500, a task that can easily be performed by a computer algorithm.
-So one price could buy you a tiny sliver of the 500 most valuable companies on the stock market.
-Online investment providers allow you to invest in ETFs and typically charge lower fees than big banks or traditional investment providers.
+One of the cheapest, simplest ways to diversify a stock portfolio is by buying exchange-traded funds, or ETFs.
+Many track an entire index, like the S&P 500.
+So with one purchase, you get a tiny sliver of the 500 most valuable companies on the stock market.
+Online investment providers allow you to invest in ETFs and they typically charge lower fees than big banks or traditional investment providers.

-4. Real Estate
+4. Real estate

 There are bonds that may offer very high returns, equalling and possibly surpassing those of stocks; the higher the risk the bond issuer is of defaulting on its obligation, the more it will have to shell out to the bondholder to assume that risk.
 Among the highest risk and highest yielding bonds are called “junk bonds.”
 Although you can also invest in corporate bonds that are issued by private corporations, for our purposes, we’ll just focus on the safest of them, which are called…

 6. Cash equivalents

 Cash equivalents include savings accounts, money markets, and certificates of deposit (CDs).
-Many cash equivalents will be 100% liquid, meaning that you might march down to the bank with a suitcase and collect your money any time you like; some CDs will require you to keep your deposit in place for a fixed time in order to receive a somewhat higher interest rate than you might receive from a savings account.
+Many cash equivalents will be 100% liquid, meaning that you could march down to the bank with a suitcase and collect your money any time you like.
+Although, some CDs will require you to keep your deposit in place for a fixed time in order to receive a somewhat higher interest rate than you might receive from a savings account.

-If you’re depositing with an institution that’s insured by the FDIC in the US or CDIC in Canada — and you absolutely should be — your deposit will be safe up to $1,000,000 in case of bank failure.
-Cash equivalents should not be used for the long term since inflation will almost always outpace the interest rate that you’ll be able to get on any savings account.
+If you’re depositing with an institution that’s insured by the FDIC in the U.S. or CDIC in Canada — and you absolutely should be — your deposit will be safe up to $1,000,000 in case of bank failure.
+Cash equivalents should not be used for the long term since inflation will almost always outpace the interest rate that you’ll be able to get on any savings account (something that’s proven especially true in 2022).
 So if you stick with a cash equivalent year in and year out, you’ll effectively be saving and losing money at the same time.